Caché Distributed Data Management Guide

 chapter of the Caché System Administration Guide

-When adding a mirror as an ECP data server, do not enter the virtual IP address (VIP) of the mirror, but rather the DNS name or IP address of the current primary failover member.
-Because the application server regularly collects updated information about the mirror from the specified host, it automatically detects a failover and switches to the new primary failover member.
-See the Mirroring
+When adding a mirror primary as an ECP data server, do not enter the virtual IP address (VIP) of the mirror, but rather the DNS name or IP address of the current primary failover member.

 The port number defaults to 1972